 The staggering cast includes Muddy Waters, Van Morrison, Neil Young (wide- and wild-eyed on Helpless), Joni Mitchell, Eric Clapton, Ringo and, of course, Bob Dylan – a tense affair because 15-minutes before he was due to play, Dylan announced he wouldn’t.

-Concert footage was interspersed with a few studio sessions plus Martin Scorsese’s interviews with band members, mostly asking them about life on the road.
+The concert footage was interspersed with a few studio sessions plus Scorsese’s interviews with band members, mostly asking them about life on the road.

-For The Last Waltz, Scorsese chose to shoot in 35mm, a first for a musical documentary.
-It’s worth seeing in a cinema, partly because Scorsese took uncommon care over little things like camera placement and content, but also because they really crank up the volume.
+For The Last Waltz, Scorsese chose to shoot in 35mm (which at one stage he had wanted to blow up to 70mm), a first for a musical documentary.
+It’s worth seeing in a cinema, partly because the director took uncommon care over little things like camera placement and content, but also because they really crank up the volume.

 The Band themselves do what is probably their best ever gig: Up On Cripple Creek, The Shape I’m In, It Makes No Difference, Ophelia – they’re all there and all glorious.